-With your consent, we will put your child's de-identified MRI images, eye movement data and behavioural response data in an online scientific data sharing repository such as 'Zenodo'.
-Facial features, direct identifiers (such as name, address and telephone number) and participant IDs will be removed from MRI images before being shared.
-Access to data will only be granted to individuals who: have a verified
+With your consent, we will put your child's de-identified retinal image, MRI images, eye movement data and behavioural response data in an online scientific data sharing repository such as 'Zenodo'.
+Facial features, direct identifiers (such as name, address and telephone number) and participant IDs will be removed from retinal and MRI images before being shared.
+Access to data will only be granted to individuals who: have a verified Institutional email or an ORCID, have a project researcher approved plan to use the data and sign a data usage agreement (which includes a commitment to not make any attempt to identify individuals from the data).
+The de-identification process and restricted use for legitimate research purposes ensures that your child's data are protected in accordance with GDPR.

-Information Sheet for Parents/Guardians of Children with Normal Vision KOALA study (Kids with Occlusion therapy for AmbLyopiA) Professor Holly Bridge
+Information Sheet for Parents/Guardians of Children with Amblyopia KOALA study (Kids with Occlusion therapy for AmbLyopiA) Professor Holly Bridge